azsk/AzTS-docs/01-Setup and Getting started/README.md

 #>
 ```

   6.b. **Grant privileged access:** AzTS Soln creates an Internal MI identity used to perform internal operation such access LA workspace and storage for sending scan results.
-The internal MI is also used by AzTS UI to read the list of security groups that the user is a member of.
+Internal MI is also used by AzTS UI to read the list of security groups that the user is a member of.
 For this purpose internal MI requires 'User.Read.All' permission.
   </br>

   ``` PowerShell